What is Palliative Care?

 Palliative care complements medical care for people with serious illnesses.
 It focuses on providing relief from symptoms, pain, and the stress of a serious illness.
 Whatever the diagnosis, the goal is to improve the quality of life for both patient and family.
 It is administered by a team of professionals, and is guided by a medical professional that specializes in Palliative Care.
 An important difference between Palliative Care and Hospice Care is that Palliative Care can be provided along with curative treatment.

-- Manages the patient’s pain and symptoms
+- Manage the patient’s pain and symptoms

 - Assist with the emotional, spiritual and psychological needs

-- Provides medications, medical supplies and equipment
+- Provide medications, medical supplies and equipment

 - Offers nutritional counseling

-- Provides speech and physical therapies
+- Provide speech and physical therapies